lk1007/lin_alg/README.md

 # lin_alg
-This repository contains methods I used to practice coding algorithms
+This repository contains methods I used to practice coding algorithms for calculating certain quantities and doing certain tasks in my linear algebra class.